-Important - something to point out right off the bat is the spelling.
+Important - Something to point out right off the bat is the spelling.
 Most people misspell premises licence by using an 's' instead of a 'c'.
-This is the reason why we have used both spellings in the headline of this post.

-But as this is a legal document, it is important that you spell it correctly; and the correct spelling of premises licence is with a 'c'.
+But as this is a legal document, it is important that you spell it correctly; and the correct spelling of premises licence in the UK is with a 'c'.

-Something else you should know, contrary to popular belief, is it is the actual premises which is granted the licence, not you personally.
+Important - Something else you should know, contrary to popular belief, is it is the actual premises which is granted the licence, not you personally.
 This is one of the reasons why a premises licence can significantly increase the value of a property.
 And should a licence be revoked (permanently lost) it can significantly reduce its value.